Brief introduction of Chinese herbal medicine

 Safety of Chinese herbal medicine

-All herbs used in these preparations in our clinic are sourced from nature usually in China by top suppliers in the UK.
-Laboratory tests of raw herbs, herbal powders/granules made in the U.S. and UK indicate that they are free of harmful bacteria, heavy metal and chemical contaminants.
+Appropriately prescribed by a qualified experienced practitioner, herbs can be taken alone or as a safe complementary/alternative treatment to conventional drugs.
+The herbs we use in your treatment are all officially approved and quality controlled in the UK, mostly imported by top suppliers in the UK from specialist growers in China.
+Random testing of raw herbs, herbal powders/granules made in the U.S. and UK indicate that they are free of harmful bacteria, heavy metal and chemical contaminants.
 Negative interactions with Western drugs have not been noted for any of the common herbs when used in the normal dosage range.
 Occasionally, a few people experience allergic reaction to individual herbs, a problem that often cannot be predicted in advance since these are very rare individual responses.
 A more common reaction is a gastro-intestinal response, which might include constipation, diarrhea, nausea or bloating.
 Such reactions may occur if the individual has poor digestive functions, or if the herbal formula is not quite right for the conditions of the individual.
 Taking the herbs at a different time in relation to meals may be helpful in resolving some of the gastro-intestinal responses.
 If such responses persist after several days of taking the herbs, it may be necessary to change the herbal formulas.

 General caution when taking herbal medicine